mahmoudkhdre/uncontroled-form-in-reactjs/README.md

 you will learn from this simple code how can make uncontroled form like login form in your app

-when you put name and pass then put login popup message tel you your name is bla bla and pass is blabla
+when you put name and pass then Push a button login,it will display popup message  and tell you your name is and password